Jonathan K Hu, MD

 I was motivated to pursue ophthalmology and specifically retina because of the impact we can make in our patients’ lives.
 Ophthalmology is a very dynamic, visual field.
 I enjoy showing and explaining to patients why they are having ocular issues.
 Thankfully, we have many treatment options available in our field and continue to develop new treatment methodologies.
 When I look back, the advances in our ability to treat blinding diseases are truly tremendous.
 While we still have more to do, I feel fortunate to be able to help patients continue to maintain their vision and independence.

-In addition to my clinical work, I currently serve as the Associate Program Director for the residency program.
+In addition to my clinical work, I serve as the Program Director for the residency program.
 I enjoy helping train the next generation of physicians and try to pay forward the instruction and expertise my mentors shared with me.

 Outside of work, I am blessed to have a wonderful family.
 My wife is a neonatologist in the pediatrics department at UF and we are lucky to have the opportunity to work and collaborate at the same institution.
-We enjoy traveling and watching our son grow up surrounded by family and friends in Gainesville.
+We enjoy traveling and watching our kids grow up surrounded by family and friends in Gainesville.

 Accomplishments